ferhat-ramdani/tetris/README.md

 ## How the AI Works

-The AI Auto-Play feature uses a powerful heuristic approach known as the **Pierre Dellacherie Algorithm**.
+The AI Auto-Play feature uses a heuristic approach known as the **Pierre Dellacherie Algorithm**.
 Instead of looking many steps ahead, it evaluates the immediate best move for the current piece.

 ### Evaluation Process